 Death is something we've all got in common, and as we say at MSE, it happens – so plan for it.
-But what happens to your digital life when you die – from the Instagram dedicated to your guinea pig to the reams of Lord of the Rings fan fiction stored on your iCloud – is something most of us are unlikely to have considered.
+But what happens to your digital life when you die – from the Instagram dedicated to your guinea pig to the reams of Loki fan fiction stored on your iCloud – is something most of us are unlikely to have considered.
 Here's how to ensure loved ones can easily access your digital assets when you die.

 We've made every effort to make sure this blog's accurate but it doesn't constitute legal advice tailored to individual circumstances.
 We can't assume responsibility and don't accept liability for any loss that may arise as a result of your reliance on it.

 What the law says

 As you might expect for something that encompasses assets, data protection, estates, privacy, wills and more, what happens to your digital life when you die can be subject to a lot of legal rigmarole.
 For example, back in 2019, a woman from London finally won a three-year legal battle with Apple to get access to her dead husband's photos and videos, including thousands of pictures of their daughter growing up.